sonic-pi-net/sonic-pi/README.md

 ## Translations

-Sonic Pi's application and tutorial was translated to several languages thanks to the work of several [volunteer translators](CONTRIBUTORS.md#translation):
+Sonic Pi was translated to several languages thanks to the work of several [volunteer translators](CONTRIBUTORS.md#translation):

 Status                                                                                                                                                       | Language            | Application        | Tutorial
 -----------------------------------------------------------------------------------------------------------------------------------------------------------: | :------------------ | :----------------: | :----------------: